MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 If the data remains relatively unchanged, retraining might not be necessary, unless model drift occurs.
 If the accuracy of prediction decreases, you need to retrain the model.
 You can choose to ingest the data again, preprocess, and build the model.
 That course of action is best if there's a significant delta in data since the last training window.
 If there's large volume of data and it hasn't changed much, you might not need to preprocess and rebuild the model.
 In that case, retain data, do in-place updates, and retrain the model.
 Decide how long you want to retain training data.

 In general, delete data from feature stores to reduce clutter and storage costs for features that have poor performance and that are no longer relevant to current or future models.
-If you're retaining data, expect to manage costs and address security issues, which are typical concerns of data duplication.
+If you retain data, expect to manage costs and address security issues, which are typical concerns of data duplication.

 ## Lineage tracking

-Data lineage refers to tracking the path of data from its source to its use in model training.
+*Data lineage* refers to tracking the path of data from its source to its use in model training.
 Keeping track of data lineage is essential for explainability.
 Although users might not need detailed information about data origins, that information is crucial for internal data governance teams.
 Lineage metadata ensures transparency and accountability, even if it's not directly used by the model.
 This is useful for debugging purposes.
-It also helps to determine whether biases are introduced during data preprocessing.
+It also helps you determine whether biases are introduced during data preprocessing.

 Use platform features for lineage tracking when you can.
 For example, Azure Machine Learning is integrated in Microsoft Purview.
 This integration gives you access to features for data discovery, lineage tracking, and governance as part of the MLOps lifecycle.